conleym/mac-setup/README.md

 ### For the impatient

 1. Run `init.sh`.
 You'll be prompted for your password.
-2. Grant yourself passwordless sudo permission: `sudoers.sh -K -e nopasswd=yes`
+2. Grant yourself passwordless sudo permission: `sudoers.sh -K -e nopasswd=yes`.
-3. Run the bootstrap script `bootstrap.sh`
+3. Run the bootstrap script: `bootstrap.sh`.
-4. Run the playbook `setup.sh`.
+4. Run the playbook: `setup.sh`.

 ### For the more patient